-- Not significant if measured after 2 days of MI (delayed admission) - Not highly specific (elevated in skeletal muscle damage)
+- Not significant if measured after 2 days of MI (delayed admission).
+(We have to measure troponin to know if he had an infarction) - Not highly specific (elevated in skeletal muscle damage) (in trauma → high ck-mb)

 A well-trained marathon runner collapsed as he was approaching the finishing line.
 An ECG was normal, but CK was elevated at 9500 U/L (reference range 30-200 U/L), and the CK-MB was 14% of the total CK (normally <6%).
 Troponin was undetectable.
 Comment on these results.